SixArm/sixarm_ruby_pro_logger/README.md

 ## Introduction

-ProLogger is a custom logger formatter for Rails that prints these:
+ProLogger is a custom logger formatter for that prints these fields:

   * Time stamp: such as ISO 8601 format using YYYY-MM-DD and HH:MM:SS.
   * Program name: such as `$PROGRAM_NAME`